 *** Studio Equipment ***

-1 Paul Reed Smith, 1 Fender Stratocaster, 1 Alvarez acoustic 12-string, 1 Jasmine Takamine, 1 Montana electric/acoustic bass, 1 '75 Gibson SG electric bass, 1 88-key electric piano, 100-watt Fender Twin tube amp, 35-watt Mesa-Boogie solid-state amp, 1 Yamaha tenor saxophone
+1 Paul Reed Smith, 1 Fender Stratocaster, 1 Jasmine Takamine 12-string, 1 Alvarez acoustic 12-string, 1 Jasmine Takamine 6-string, 1 Montana electric/acoustic bass, 1 '75 Gibson SG electric bass, 1 88-key electric piano, 100-watt Fender Twin tube amp, 35-watt Mesa-Boogie solid-state amp, 1 Fender bass, 1 Yamaha tenor saxophone

 *** Travel Equipment ***

-I have an acoustic guitar and I could provide one for the student, though they're not going to get very far without one to spend hours practicing on outside of the lesson.
+I have an acoustic guitar and I could provide one for the student, though he or she is not going to get very far without one to spend hours practicing on outside of the lesson.

 *** Specialties ***

 I'm best at teaching students music what they want to learn.
-I specialize in rock, blues, songwriting, and music theory in general.
+I specialize in rock, blues, beginning to intermediate jazz, songwriting, and music theory in general.